 Knowing that the person who views your next article or video is likely to be using a mobile device will therefore influence the choices you make and how you approach content in general.

 We’ve already talked a lot about how important video marketing is for helping you succeed.
+In 2020, it’s even more important.

 Those stats indicate that huge audiences are out there, hungry for video content.
 Businesses able to get their attention through eye-catching videos and a steady stream of must-watches stand a better chance at bringing prospects into their marketing funnel.